talestrom/Dimensionality_Reduction_in_Action/README.md

 2. Random projections

-*   low computational way to preservedistances
+*   low computational way to preserve distances
 *   project to an extremely low dimension, disrupt distance structure, reveal hidden groupings as clusters in low dimensions